Essenceia/essenceia.github.io/content/projects/alibaba_cloud_fpga/index.md

                 LaneErrStat: 0
 ```

-The `lspci` logs give us a lot of usefull information on the current status of PCIe devices,
+The `lspci` logs give us a lot of useful information on the current status of PCIe devices,
-but I would like to call your focuse on the following particularly intreting lines reported
+but I would like to call your focus on the following particularly interesting lines reported
 for our FPGA :
 ```
                 LnkCap: Port #0, Speed 8GT/s, Width x8, ASPM not supported